 Lastly, we evaluate \acronym{} on a large-scale multi-label prediction task involving 500 labels.
 We use the Orkut social network dataset from SNAP~\cite{yang2013overlapping}, which contains 395K nodes, 21M edges, and 500 community labels.
 Each community is a subgraph of a graph.
 Given a partially labeled subgraph, the task is to predict the remaining node labels.
-For each community, we sample 10\% of nodes for training, 20\% for validation, and use the rest for testing.
-As the encoder, we adopt a 3-layer SIGN model~\cite{frasca2020sign} with 256 hidden units, which is an efficient variant of GCNs.
+For each community, we sample 10\% of the nodes for training, 20\% for validation, and use the remaining nodes for testing.
+As the encoder, we use a 3-layer SIGN model~\cite{frasca2020sign} with 256 hidden units, an efficient variant of GCNs.